first half 15th century

 Gregory (1922-1988) and Maria C. Henderson (1923-2007), Medford, MA (by 1969-1988), inherited; by Maria C. Henderson, Medford, MA (1988-1991), partial gift and partial purchase; to Harvard University Art Museums, 1991.

-15th centuryKoreanPunch'ŏng ware: light gray stoneware with pale celadon glaze over stamped and incised decoration inlaid with white slip, the exterior with a broad band of white slip applied with a brush
+15th centuryKoreanPunch'ŏng ware: light gray stoneware with pale celadon glaze over incised decoration inlaid in white slip.
+Reportedly recovered on Cheju Island in winter 1962-1963.

 15th centuryKoreanReddish-buff stoneware with pale celadon glaze over incised and appliqué decoration, the decorated vessel washed with white slip before glazing.
 Reportedly recovered on the Pyŏnsan peninsula, Puan-gun, North Chŏlla province, in 1961.